Chilling out at the world's northernmost surfing contest

 Daredevils from around the globe have been coming here to brave the freezing waters, drawn by the awe-inspiring beauty.
 Norway's midnight sun offers 24-hour surfing during the summer.
 In the winter, surfers are treated to nature's greatest light show: the aurora borealis.

-Marion Frantzen and husband Tommy Olsen run Unstad Arctic Surf, which offers board rentals and surf lessons, a restaurant — whale stew is a popular menu item — and cabin accommodation.
+Marion Frantzen and her husband, Tommy Olsen, run Unstad Arctic Surf, which offers board rentals and surf lessons, a restaurant — whale stew is a popular menu item — and cabin accommodation.

 Inside, it looks like a Hawaii surf shop.
-A mannequin clad in a grass skirt and coconut bra decorates the dining room, Polynesian carvings line the walls, warm winter beanies are sold alongside Hawaiian hula dashboard dolls.
+A mannequin clad in a grass skirt and a coconut bra decorates the dining room; Polynesian carvings line the walls; warm winter beanies are sold alongside Hawaiian hula dashboard dolls.
 A roaring fireplace warms the dining room, casting a soft glow over photographs of surfers trudging through snow or riding the chilly waters.

 "Arctic surfing has gotten much more popular in recent years because people are drawn to the thrill of discovering new coastlines and having a totally different kind of surfing experience," Marion says.

-Marion’s father helped pioneer surfing in Norway.
-In 1963, fresh off a trip to Australia where he saw surfing for the first time, he and a friend decided to make their own surfing board out of discarded refrigerator insulation foam.
-They modelled it on the white and blue-striped board pictured on the cover of the Beach Boys’ album: Surfin Safari.
+Marion's father helped pioneer surfing in Norway.
+In 1963, fresh off a trip to Australia, where he saw surfing for the first time, he and a friend decided to make their own surfing board out of discarded refrigerator insulation foam.
+They modeled it on the white- and blue-striped board pictured on the cover of the Beach Boys' album "Surfin' Safari."
 The board hangs inside the shop today.

 New faces